 There are many reasons to get your air conditioning recharged besides the most obvious one, to keep you and your passengers cool on trips in hot weather.

-Another reason to get your air con serviced is when you switch it on and the air streaming out of the vents smells like feet?
+Another reason to get your air-con serviced is when you switch it on and the air streaming out of the vents smells like feet?
 Or maybe it feels not quite as cold as it used to be.
-This is down to bacteria which grows on the evaporator making it a bit smelly so you would need the antibacterial treatment in your service as well as the re-gas.
+This is down to bacteria that grows on the evaporator making it a bit smelly so you would need the antibacterial treatment in your service as well as the re-gas.

 Condensation in the pipework combined with heat from the engine creates a breeding ground for bacteria.
 It makes for not just an unpleasant odour, but it can even affect your health with sore throats, sneezing and irritated eyes.